radianttap/Alley/README.md

 ## Automatic retries

-First of all, there’s a property in `URLSession` called `maximumNumberOfRetries` and its value is `10`.
-Adjust it as you need.
+Default number of retries is `10`.

 This value is automatically used for all `perform()` calls but you can adjust it per call by simply supplying appropriate number to `maxRetries` argument: